← Back to research

 Superset

-Superset is an open-source macOS terminal for running 10+ parallel coding agents with git worktree isolation, notifications, and built-in diff viewer.
+Superset (YC Spring 2026) is a source-available macOS code editor for orchestrating 100+ parallel coding agents with git worktree isolation, diff review, and team features.

 Key takeaways